SscSPs/color/README.md

 - [Contributors](#contributors)

 ### What is Color?
-A single page application that can show you monotone color palettes with different shades (S and L).
+Color is a single page application that can show you monotone color palettes with different shades (S and L) according to the input given by the user.
-The idea is that the user will input a color, and the app will output palette from the hue of the color.

 ### Description
+It is a simple color picker tool in which the basic idea is that the user will input a color, and the app will output a monochromatic color palette from the hue of the color.
+Monochromatic color schemes are derived from a single base hue and extended using its shades, tones and tints.
+From the palette, the user can grab the hex code of any color.
+This kind of tool is very useful for frontend developers while creating monochromatic theme based designs.

 ### Technology Used
 1) ReactJS